Yakovlev Yak-3: Operational history

 On 17 July 1944, eight Yaks attacked a formation of 60 German aircraft, including escorting fighters.
-In the ensuing dogfight, the Luftwaffe lost three Ju 87s and four Bf 109Gs, for no loss.
+In the ensuing dogfight, according to Soviet claims the Luftwaffe lost three Ju 87s and four Bf 109Gs, for no loss.
 The Luftwaffe issued an order to "avoid combat below five thousand metres with Yakovlev fighters lacking an oil cooler intake beneath the nose!"
-Luftwaffe fighters in combat with the Yak-3 tried to use surprise tactics, attacking from above.
+Luftwaffe fighters in combat with the Yak-3 used surprise tactics, using their superior high altitude performance to attack from above.

-Unresolved wartime problems with the Yak-3 included plywood surfaces delaminating when the aircraft pulled out of a high-speed dive, short-range and poor engine reliability.
+Unresolved wartime problems with the Yak-3 included plywood surfaces delaminating when the aircraft pulled out of a high-speed dive, short range and poor engine reliability.
 The pneumatic system for actuating landing gear, flaps and brakes, typical for all Yakovlev fighters of the time, was troublesome.
 Though less reliable than hydraulic or electrical alternatives, the pneumatic system was preferred owing to the weight saving.

 In 1944, the Normandie-Niemen Group re-equipped with the Yak-3, scoring the last 99 of their 273 air victories against the Luftwaffe.

 Total Yak-3 losses in combat were 210, 60 in 1944 and 150 in 1945.